jfecher/ante/README.md

 distro's package manager.
  * (Optional) `llvm` version >= 8.0.
 There is no need to install llvm manually.
 If you do not have it installed already, cmake will automatically use the version in ante's git submodule.
-If you wish to install llvm system wide anyway, then make sure to check which version you have by running `$ lli --version`.
+If you wish to install llvm system-wide anyway, then make sure to check which version you have by running `$ lli --version`.
  To install a specific version of llvm, install the `llvm` package on your distro's package manager, eg. for
  Ubuntu: `$ sudo apt-get install llvm-8.0`.
 Note that not all versions may be available on all systems without building from source.